lambdabaa/modules/README.md

 ### Command-line usage

 ```
-bundle install requirerb
+bundle install modules
-requirerb run <path/to/main.rb>
+modules run <path/to/main.rb>
 ```

-In the example above, `main.rb` will be able to import local modules that use `define` as well as other ruby libraries.
+In the example above, `main.rb` will be able to import local modules that use `export` as well as other ruby libraries.

 ### API

-#### define(&blk)
+#### export(&blk)

-Declare a module (one per file) that other modules can load by calling `import` with a relative filepath. `define` takes a single block parameter whose return value is what gets exported from the module.
+Declare a module (one per file) that other modules can load by calling `import` with a relative filepath. `export` takes a single block parameter whose return value is what gets exported from the module.

 #### import(id)

-Load another module. `import` works with local modules declared with `define` as well as other Ruby libraries that declare constants like classes and modules.
+Load another module. `import` works with local modules declared with `export` as well as other Ruby libraries that declare constants like classes and modules.
 In the latter case when loading external libraries, you need to provide the module name as the `id` parameter and `import` will return a `Hash` containing all constants